 If you are fortunate enough to receive feedback, avoid being defensive and use it constructively.
 It can be frustrating to hear that a company rejected you because you didn't have leadership qualities, when in fact you were a leader in several prior jobs.
 Take that as a signal that you need to think about ways to emphasize your leadership while answering questions, and potentially rephrase parts of your resume.
 Use any feedback you receive as a way to improve for next time.

 Review Your Application Process, from Start to Finish

-Think about the entire process of your application, from when you first applied to the job (or someone reached out to you about it) through to your correspondence and interviews.
+Think about the entire process of your application, from when you first applied to the job through to your correspondence and interviews.
 Is there anything you would change?
 There's nothing helpful about obsessing over why it didn't work out—instead, focus on solutions for moments that did not go as desired.
 Frustrated that you misspelled a name in your thank-you note?
 Plan to have a friend proofread your email next time.
-Or, did you flub an answer?
+Did you flub an answer?
 Practice how you'd respond next time.

 Work on Your Interview Skills